hanyangwei-dot/starter-hugo-academic/content/post/immortaliy/index.md

 ---
-title: How to make a person immortal
+title: How to make a person immortal?
 subtitle: I don't know how to make a person immortal,but I know how to make a person alive until I die.There is no doubt that a brain with unique memory、voice、look decides a person.May be I can train an AI to create a person with a long text about my memory with him.
 I can also record a person's voice,and add it to the model.May the difficult thing is that I do not have a big server(I have no money).I sincerely hope that the old who raised me could accompany me util my death.

 # Summary for listings and search engines